kuri65536/GenieExamples/gnome-wiki/CairoSample.md

 ## Multi-threaded Animation with Cairo and GTK+
+This multi-threaded animation is a port of this example to Genie.

+It demontrates
-This multi-threaded animation is a port of this example to Vala.
-It demontrates the usage of Cairo drawing in a seperate thread and is making use of GTK+ thread awareness.
+the usage of Cairo drawing in a seperate thread and is making use of GTK+ thread awareness.
 Every step in this example is explained on cairographics.org.
 (Note for future editors of this example: Please the leave the function names so that